PentaZoned/portfolio-1/README.md

 ## License

 This project is licensed under the MIT License

-## Acknowledgments

-* Hat tip to anyone whose code, libraries, packages, or UI was used  / inspired from
-* Inspiration
-* etc